AVSimulation/SCANeR-Quick-Starts/Pages/HT_Run_a_simulation_good_practices/HT_Run_a_simulation_good_practices.md

 ![](./assets/ModuleStates.png)
 The correct status of the module should be `Loaded`

+>All selected modules will automatically start (some of these have GUI, as ACQUISITION, VISUAL, etc.)
 >Would you like to create your own module, and learn more about their states?
 [How to?
 API creation]()

 ## Step 2.
 Run the simulation